 Get it and forget it.

 If you’re a busy person who doesn’t want to worry about remembering birth control, the implant just may be for you.
-Once it’s in, it lasts for up to three years.
+Once it’s in, it lasts for up to four years.

 No packages or prescriptions to pick up at the pharmacy, so there’s nothing that can get lost or forgotten.